Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: KECENI Implementation Details

 \subsection{Calibration of Hyper-parameters by Cross-validation}

-KECENI relies on the bandwidth hyperparameter $\lambda$ and tuning parameters $h$ or $\alpha$ for approximating the dissimilarity metrics $\Delta_i$ and derivatives $\nu_{i^* \rightarrow i}$.
-The choice of these parameters can significantly influence the estimates and the resulting inference.
+KECENI requires the analyst to specify the dissimilarity metric $\Delta_i$, the kernel function $\kappa$ and the bandwidth hyperaparameter $\lambda$.
+Different choices may induce different bias-variance tradeoffs, significantly influencing the estimates and the resulting inference.
 We choose these hyperparameters in a data-driven way, using a leave-neighborhood-out cross-validation approach.